Create Your Own Summer Day Camp

 “MOM!
 What can I do??
 I’m so bored!!!!!!” hits about midsummer around here.
-Despite the numerous water parks, movies and excursions (not to mention vacation) we have been on, about 6 weeks into summer, kids want to shake it up a bit.
+Despite the numerous water parks, movies and excursions about 6 weeks into summer, the kids want to shake it up a bit.

-This year, a few moms & I planned ahead to trump this “bored” state of being by creating our own Neighborhood Summer Day Camp.
+This year, a few moms and I planned ahead to trump this “bored” state of being by creating our own neighborhood Summer Day Camp.

-Before school was out, we got together one afternoon and discussed the details.
-Between the 4 of us, we each decided to take a day and plan a fun event together on Friday.
-With our kids being from ages 8-12 and both boys and girls, we had to ensure our activities would interest all kids involved.
+I got together with three other parents and we each decided to take a day.
+We also planned a fun event all together on Friday.
+Since our kids are ages 8-12 and both boys and girls, we had to ensure our activities would interest all kids involved.
 We developed a loose schedule, each picked out a theme for our days (so there would be no duplicates) and went home to plan what our day would look like.

-The house that had a pool, utilized her Camp time with fun swimming activities.
-The mom who loves to scrapbook had the kids making forts out of paper towel rolls & newspaper and baking bread.
-One mom had all the kids bring their bikes and took the kids out Geocaching all morning- there were tons just in our neighborhood!
-And another mom did a Dance off using the Wii that the boys even seemed to enjoy!
-On Friday, we took a field trip to a living history farm and had a picnic lunch.
-We finished off the fun week with a trip to our favorite swimming pool.
+The house that had a pool utilized her summer day camp time with fun swimming activities.
+The mom who loves to scrapbook had the kids making forts out of paper towel rolls and newspaper while they baked homemade bread.
+One mom had all the kids bring their bikes and took the kids out Geocaching all morning!
+And another mom did a Dance off using the Wii!

 Some other great ideas for Summer Day Camp could include: